Frequently Asked Questions

 Q - I've read that there is no form of belt-ranking system in Jeet Kune Do.
 Do you have a formal system of ranking at your school?

-With regard to your first comment, yes, that is true that in JKD there exists no formalized ranking system such as the traditional colored belts or sashes (see above FAQ About JKD section).
+With regard to your first comment, yes, that is true that in JKD there exists no formalized ranking system such as the traditional colored belts or sashes (see "Commentaries on JKD" section).
 With regard to your question, the answer is no, at the Kent Institute we choose to remain true to Bruce Lee's principle of not awarding colored belts as an indicator of progress in JKD.

 Q - If you don't have any kind of formalized ranking at your school, how do students gauge their personal progress?